 - Do your dates line up?

 - Have you checked your dates for arrival and departure are correct?

 - Is there enough time between transfers in airports and train stations?

 I have my Daily Schedule handy at all times so I can review each step of my journey as I go.
 It is convenient to have everything in the one document.

 6. Organise a Travel Sim Card

-A lot of travellers will tell you to buy a sim card at the airport when you arrive.
-Easy.
+A lot of travellers suggest you buy a sim card at the airport upon arrival.